redd82/FreeTakServer_TAKAT/FreeTAKServer/README.md

 ![the Parrot is not dead](https://github.com/Tapawingo/FreeTakServer/blob/master/docs/FreeTakServer%20specs/FreeTakServerLogo.png?raw=true)

 Welcome to the FreeTakServer (FTS) git repository.
+TAKAT version.

 FTS is a Python3 implementation of the TAK Server for devices like CivTAK , WinTAK and ITAK, it is cross-platform.
 We use the Flask framework for web services. it's free and open source (released under the Eclipse Public License).